hatonthecat/linux_distro_tests/README.md

 ![Screenshot from 2024-09-26 15-22-18](https://github.com/user-attachments/assets/f377b069-e49f-48c6-8bd7-70196b0a1eb6)

-Safe Mode is a 16 color mode, which doesn't allow apps that require 256 color, such as the Pacman Arcade Trial, but it's really interesting knowing it works when an Ambiq Micro can run on 3.75MB.
+Safe Mode is a 16 color mode, which doesn't allow apps that require [256 color](https://en.wikipedia.org/wiki/List_of_video_game_console_palettes#:~:text=The%20Picture%20Processing%20Unit%20(PPU)%20used%20in%20the%20Super%20Nintendo,up%20to%20256%20simultaneous%20colors.), such as the Pacman Arcade Trial, but it's really interesting knowing it works when an Ambiq Micro can run on 3.75MB.

 ![Screenshot from 2024-09-26 15-42-48](https://github.com/user-attachments/assets/3f01ffc5-721e-4052-ba21-c7652259393c)